Governor Stephen Hopkins House

 The Governor Stephen Hopkins House is a museum and National Historic Landmark at 15 Hopkins Street in Providence, Rhode Island.
-The house was the home of Stephen Hopkins—a governor of Rhode Island and signatory of the Declaration of Independence—as well at least six of his slaves.
+It was the home of Stephen Hopkins, a governor of the Colony of Rhode Island and Providence Plantations and a signer of the Declaration of Independence.

 Description

 The Stephen Hopkins House is an L-shaped, 2½-story, wood-framed structure whose main block was built in 1742–43 for Hopkins, with an attached two-story ell whose first floor dates to 1707.
 The main block is four bays wide and two deep, with the main entrance in the second bay from the left.
 This entry is a 20th-century alteration; the original main entrance was through a doorway on the west side of the ell.

 The interior of the main block has the main parlor on the right and Governor Hopkins' study on the left, flanking a central hallway with stair.
 Behind the parlor is a keeping room, with a small bedchamber behind the study.
 There are five bedrooms on the second floor, two with fireplaces.
 The downstairs fireplace mantels are paneled, with the one in the parlor slightly more elaborate.